yuchen1024/Twisted_ElGamal_PKE/README.md

 - zero-knowledge proofs friendly
 - fast decryption: for 32-bit message space, decryption is less than 1ms with a 264 MB hash table

 This makes twisted ElGamal extremely useful in numerous privacy-preserving setting.
 See the document in doc for more details.

+By the way, we also implement standand exponent ElGamal PKE for reference.

 ## Specifications